Investment Banking vs Management Consulting: How to Decide

 Nature of the Work

-The day-to-day work experience differs substantially between banking and consulting.
+The day-to-day work experience differs substantially between banking and consulting, shaping the kind of professional you become.

 Skill Development